- Assess the Organization

 - The project charter is owned by the project's executive sponsor and gives the project manager the authority to manage the project according to the delineated scope, time budget and other factors.
 The executive sponsor must approve in writing, changes to any of the parameters on the project charter.

-- The project charter that OEI utilizes with its clients is here
+- The project charter that RAPID utilizes with its clients is here

-- If the workgroup is engaging the services of OEI, after the project is agreed upon by the executive sponsor, the OEI consultant and the executive sponsor jointly fill out and sign a Consulting Agreement Form (also called a Statement of Work) in order to authorize OEI services.
+- If the workgroup is engaging the services of RAPID, after the project is agreed upon by the executive sponsor, the RAPID consultant and the executive sponsor jointly fill out and sign a Consulting Agreement Form (also called a Statement of Work) in order to authorize RAPID services.

 - Project Portfolio Administration: